tatpongkatanyukul/Collaborative/unit201.md

 Our clinical scenario gave rise to the question of whether IACs improved the outcomes of patients receiving MV.
 This translated into the research question:
 > "Among mechanically ventilated adult ICU patients are not receiving vasoactive medications (study sample), is use of an IAC after initiation of MV (exposure) associated with improved 28-day mortality rates (outcome)?"

-While an RCT could answer thsi question, it would be logistically complex, costly, and difficult.
+While an RCT could answer this question, it would be logistically complex, costly, and difficult.
 Using comparative effectiveness techniques, one can pose the question using a granular retrospective database comparing patients who received an IAC to measurably similar patients who did not have an IAC placed.